ajschumacher/mergic/tennis/README.md

 ```

-Make sure you don't already have a `names.txt` file, and then produce one with all the names that appear.
+Make a `names.txt` with all the names that appear:

 ```bash
 for filename in *2013.csv